 Query AP List ANQP-element

-The Query AP[CID #1265, 1222, 1448, 1449 List ANQP-element provides a list of identifiers of ANQP-elements for which the requesting STA is querying.
+[CID 2841, 3265] The Query AP List ANQP-element provides a list of APs and a list of identifiers of ANQP-elements for which the requesting STA is querying.
+This element allows an optimization of the ANQP query procedure by having multiple queries in a single ANQP query list thus reducing the time necessary for network discovery and selection.
 Each ANQP-element may be returned in response to Query AP List ANQP-element using the procedures in 10.25.3.2.11 (Query AP List procedure).

 The format of the Query AP List ANQP-element is provided in Figure 8-431n (Query AP List ANQP-element field format).